Musical elements in the discrete-time representation of sound: Conclusions and further developments

-The free software license and online availability of the exposed content as hypertext, with the respective codes and sonic examples, strongly facilitates future collaborations and the generation of sub-products in a co-authorship fashion.
-As consequence, the expansion of \massa\ is favoured and straightforward, easing new implementarions and musical pieces development.
+The free software license, and online availability of the content, facilitate collaborations and the generation of sub-products in a co-authorship fashion, new implementations and development of musical pieces.
+The scripts can be divided in three groups: implementation of all the equations and topics of music theory; routines for rendering musical pieces that illustrate the concepts; scripts that render the figures of this article and the article itself.

-In addition, this framework permitted the formation of interests groups, with topics such as music creativity and computer music.
-Specially, the project \url{labMacambira.sf.net} groups Brazilian and foreign co-workers in order to offer relevant contributions in diverse areas like Digital Direct Democracy, georeferencing techniques, artistic and educational activities.
-Some of these reports are available online~\cite{dissertacao}.
-There are more than 700 videos, written documentats, original software applications and contributions in well-known external softwares such as Firefox, Scilab, LibreOffice, GEM/Puredata, to name a few~\cite{siteLM,wikiLM,vimeoLM}.
+This framework favored the formation of interest groups in topics such as musical creativity and computer music.
+In particular, the project \url{labMacambira.sourceforge.net} groups Brazilian and foreign co-workers in diverse areas that range from digital direct democracy and georeferencing to art and education.
+This was only possible because of the usefulness of audiovisual abilities in many contexts, in particular because of the knowledge and mastery condensed in the \massa\ framework.\footnote{There are more than 700 videos, written documents, original software applications and contributions in well-known external software (such as Firefox, Scilab, LibreOffice, GEM/Puredata, to name just a few)~\cite{siteLM,wikiLM,vimeoLM}.
+Some of these efforts are available online~\cite{dissertacao}.
+It is evident that all these contributions are a consequence of more that just \massa, but it is also evident to the authors that \massa\ had a primary role in converging interests and attracting collaborators.}

-Future work includes application of these results in machine learning and artificial intelligence methods for the generation of appealing artistic materials.
-Some psychoacoustical effects were detected, which needs validation and should be reported, specially with~\cite{quadrosSonoros}.
-Other foreseen advances are: JavaScript version of \massa\ toolbox, better hypermedia deliverables of this framework, use guides for different ends (musical composition, psychophysical experiments, sound synthesis, education, etc), creation of musical pieces and open experiments to be studied with EEG recordings and further analitical specification of musical elements in the discrete-time representation of sound as community feedback corroborate. .
+Future work might include application of these results in artificial intelligence for the generation of attractive artistic materials.
+Some psychoacoustic effects were detected, which need validation and should be reported, specially with~\cite{quadrosSonoros}.\footnote{The sonic portraits where sent to a public mailing list~\cite{metaLista} and the fifth piece was reported by some individuals to induce a state in which noises from the own tongue, teeth and jaw of the individual echoed for some seconds (the GMANE archives with the descriptions of the effect by listeners in the public email list is unfortunately offline at the moment.} Other foreseen advances are: a JavaScript version of the toolbox, better hypermedia deliverables of this framework, user guides for different goals (e.g. musical composition, psychophysic experiments, sound synthesis, education), creation of more musical pieces, open experiments to be studied with EEG recordings, a linked data representation of the knowledge in \massa\ through SKOS and OWL to tackle the issues exposed in Section~\ref{sec:disc}, data sonification routines, and further analytical specification of musical elements in the discrete-time representation of sound as feedback is received from the community.